IcebergLettuce/Thesis/README.md

 # Foreword

-This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx".
+This repository contains the source code and the end-to-end pipeline of the Thesis: "xxx."
+We added an explanation to run the pipeline locally within a Docker container.
+The original data used in the study is a property of Charite and, unfortunately publicly not available.

 **This repository contains the following:**